hkbakke/zfssnap/README.md

-# zfs-snap
+# zfssnap
-zfs-snap is a python script that automates the task of creating snapshots for ZFS on Linux systems.
+zfssnap is a python script that automates the task of creating snapshots for ZFS on Linux systems.
 By default it will snapshot all ZFS filesystems on the host, but this can be overriden either globally per file system or per label via ZFS properties.
 The same goes for `keep` values which also can be overriden per label.
 The properties are subject to the same inheritance rules as other ZFS properties.

+zfssnap doesn't really care if the file system is local or accessed via SSH, so it may also be used to handle snapshots and replication on remote servers without installing zfssnap on the remote servers, but especially replication performance may suffer.

 As ZFS properties are used to identify the snapshot label the snapshot names are compatible with the shadow_copy2 module in Samba for use with Previous Versions.

-zfs-snap also supports using free space on the file system as a trigger to delete old snapshots or abort the snapshot altogether if not enough space can be freed.

 ## Requirements
 * Only tested on Python v3.4 on Debian Jessie.

 ## ZFS properties used
-* `zol:zfs-snap:label=[str]`: Identifies the label of the snapshot.
+* `zol:zfssnap:label=[str]`: Identifies the label of the snapshot.
-* `zol:zfs-snap=[on|off]`: Toggle snapshots for all labels on a file system.
-Equals `true` if not set.
+* `zol:zfssnap=[on|off]`: Toggle snapshots for all labels on a file system.
+If not set snapshots are enabled unless disabled per label.
-  Note that disabling snapshots for a file system using properties will automatically delete all existing snapshots on the next run for that label or file system.
-* `zol:zfs-snap:<label>=[on|off]`: Toggle snapshots for a specific label.
+* `zol:zfssnap:<label>=[on|off]`: Toggle snapshots for a specific label.
-  Equals `true` if not set.
   Overrides the global property.
+If not set snapshots are enabled unless globally disabled for the file system.
-* `zol:zfs-snap:keep=[int]`: Override the `keep` value for a file system.
+* `zol:zfssnap:keep=[int]`: Override the `keep` value for a file system.
   This overrides `--keep` given on the command line for that file system.
-  May be overridden by command line by specifying the `--force` option.
-* `zol:zfs-snap:<label>:keep=[int]`: Override the `keep` value for a label.
+* `zol:zfssnap:<label>:keep=[int]`: Override the `keep` value for a label.
   This overrides the global property and the value given on the command line.
-  May be overridden by command line by specifying the `--force` option.

 ## Usage
 Create a snapshot of all ZFS file systems labeled `hourly`.
-Keep no more than 24 snapshots by deleting the oldest ones.
+Keep no more than 24 snapshots by deleting the oldest ones:

+    ./zfssnap.py snapshot --label hourly --keep 24
+...which is the same as:

+    ./zfssnap.py snapshot --label hourly --keep 24 --file-systems _all
+Or alternatively if you want to do the same on some remote server:

+    ./zfssnap.py snapshot --label hourly --keep 24 --file-systems user@remoteserver:_all
+Give a list of file systems to snapshot:

-    ./zfs-snap.py --label hourly --keep 24
+    ./zfssnap.py snapshot --label hourly --keep 24 --file-systems user@remoteserver:prod/vms zpool/files root@server2:pool/stuff
-Delete all snapshots for a label on a selected file system.
+Delete all snapshots for a label on a selected file system:

-    ./zfs-snap.py --label monthly --keep 0 --file-system zpool1/dev
+    ./zfssnap.py snapshot --label monthly --keep 0 --file-systems zpool1/dev
-Override `keep` value set in ZFS property.
-Typically useful if you want to delete some snapshots without having to change the properties.
+Replicate local file system to another local dataset:

+    ./zfssnap.py replicate --label replicated --keep 1 --src-file-system pool1/dataset1 --dst-file-system pool2/dataset2
+Replicate a local file system to remote dataset using ssh:

+    ./zfssnap.py replicate --label replicated --keep 1 --src-file-system pool1/dataset1 --dst-file-system user@remoteserver:pool2/dataset2
+Replicate remote file system to a local dataset:

-    ./zfs-snap.py --label frequent --keep 1 --force
+    ./zfssnap.py replicate --label replicated --keep 1 --src-file-system user@remoteserver:pool1/dataset1 --dst-file-system pool2/dataset2

-Keep the last 1000 daily snapshots, but if there is less than 25% free space, start to delete old snapshots until the min-free threshold is reached, but always keep at least 3 snapshots.
-If there is not enough free space after all but 3 snapshots have been destroyed, zfs-snap will abort without creating a new snapshot.

-    ./zfs-snap.py --label daily --keep 1000 --min-free 25 --min-keep 3
+You may even replicate a remote file system to a remote dataset if you want.
+In other words you may use zfssnap to remotely handle snapshots and replication on other ZFS servers.

+The following syntaxes are valid when specifiying a file system:

+    1. ssh_user@ssh_server:filesystem
+    2. filesystem

+You need to take care of the key distribution for passwordless logins by normal ssh mechanisms before the ssh options can be used.

-List all options:
+List all options

+    ./zfssnap.py --help
+Get help for sub-command

-    ./zfs-snap.py --help
+    ./zfssnap.py replicate --help

 ## Schedule snapshots
 To schedule snapshots crontab are normally used.
 This is an example root crontab for this purpose:

-    */15 *      *  *  *   /usr/sbin/zfs-snap --label frequent --keep 4 --verbosity WARNING
+    */15 *      *  *  *   /usr/sbin/zfssnap --verbosity WARNING snapshot --label frequent --keep 4
-    8    */1    *  *  *   /usr/sbin/zfs-snap --label hourly --keep 24 --verbosity WARNING
+    8    */1    *  *  *   /usr/sbin/zfssnap --verbosity WARNING snapshot --label hourly --keep 24
-    16   0      *  *  *   /usr/sbin/zfs-snap --label daily --keep 31 --verbosity WARNING
+    16   0      *  *  *   /usr/sbin/zfssnap --verbosity WARNING snapshot --label daily --keep 31
+    */5  *      *  *  *   /usr/sbin/zfssnap --verbosity WARNING replicate --label replicated --keep 1 --src-file-system prod/vms --dst-file-system root@backupserver:backup/vms

-* `zfs-snap.py` has been symlinked to `/usr/sbin/zfs-snap` for ease of use.
+* `zfssnap.py` has been symlinked to `/usr/sbin/zfssnap` for ease of use.
 * `--quiet` can be used to supress all output, even warnings and errors.
   However, you are normally interested in getting a notification from cron if something goes wrong.
-* Make sure the snapshot jobs are not triggered at exactly the same time (normally by using the same minute).
-The time resolution of the snapshot naming are 1 second, but you may still have name collisions when the cron jobs are triggered at the same time, as the label are not included in the snapshot name to be compatible with Previous Versions.
-  Nothing bad happens, though.
-The script just exits with an error and you get no snapshots that run.

 ## Samba configuration for Previous Version
 The .zfs directory can remain hidden.